 Dr. Karen Bauer (PhD, Princeton, 2008) is a Research Associate in the Qur’anic Studies Unit.
-She specialises in Islamic social and intellectual history.
-Her research centres on the classical Arabic textual tradition (pre-1500), but she occasionally ventures into modern territory, such as when she interviewed religious scholars (ʿulamaʾ) in Iran and Syria for her book Gender Hierarchy in the Qur’an.
-She has published on subjects such as women’s right to be judges in medieval Islamic law, the potential and actual audiences for medieval tafsīr, and the relationship between documentary evidence and tafsīr in contracts of marriage .
+She specialises in Islamic social and intellectual history; her specific interests include the Qur’an and Qur’anic exegesis, emotions and emotional rhetoric in Islamic history, and gender in Islamic history and thought.
+Her research centres on medieval texts, but she occasionally ventures into modern territory, such as when she interviewed religious scholars (ʿulamaʾ) in Iran and Syria for her book Gender Hierarchy in the Qur’an.
+She has published on subjects such as emotional rhetoric in the Qur'an, women’s right to be judges in medieval Islamic law, the potential and actual audiences for medieval tafsīr, and the formula pertaining to kindness in marriage present in both tafsīr and the documentaryevidence of contracts of marriage .
 She is active in the International Qur’anic Studies Association (IQSA).

 Gender Hierarchy in the Qur’an: Medieval Interpretations, Modern Responses, Cambridge University Press, 2015.
-Forthcoming in paperback, June, 2017.

 (ed.)
 Aims, Methods, and Contexts of Qur’anic Exegesis, 2nd/8th – 9th/15th Centuries.
 Edited and introduced by Karen Bauer.
 Oxford: Oxford University Press in Association with the Institute of Ismaili Studies, 2013.

 Journal Articles and Book Chapters

 'Emotion in the Qur’an: an Overview’.
-Forthcoming in Journal of Qur’anic Studies 19.2 (June, 2017).
+Journal of Qur’anic Studies 19.2 (2017), pp. 1-31.

 ‘In Defense of Historical-Critical Analysis of the Qur’an’, part of a roundtable entitled ‘Feminism in Islam: Exploring the Boundaries of Critique’.
 Journal of Feminist Studies in Religion, 32.2 (2016), pp. 126-130.